Top 5 Tips for Dealing with Rain at Disney World

 Magic Kingdom: Mickey’s Philharmagic, The Laugh Floor, The Carousel of Progress, Buzz Lightyear Space Ranger, The Haunted Mansion, Pirates of the Caribbean

-Epcot: The Seas with Nemo and Friends, Living with the Land, Soarin, Test Track (the wait at least), Mexico Pavilion, O!
-Canada, The American Adventure, Mission Space, Reflections of China, Spaceship Earth
+Epcot: The Seas with Nemo and Friends, Living with the Land, Soarin, Test Track (the wait at least), Mexico Pavilion, Canada Far and Wide, The American Adventure, Mission Space, Reflections of China, Spaceship Earth

-Hollywood Studios: Rockin’ Roller Coaster, Tower of Terror, Toy Story Mania, Muppet Vision 3D, Star Tours, Star Wars Launch Bay
+Hollywood Studios: Rockin’ Roller Coaster, Tower of Terror, Toy Story Mania, Muppet Vision 3D, Star Tours, Star Wars Launch Bay, Mickey and Minnie’s Runaway Railway, Millenium Falcon: Smuggler’s Run

 3 – Get the Right Rain Protection